Becoming a Dogs On Call Team

 Registration with either of these organizations requires basic obedience skills and appropriate temperament.
 We can recommend resources for training and evaluating your dog for participating in Dogs On Call.
 If you would like help or advice on dog obedience training and/or preparing for evaluations, please contact us at email@example.com.

 Individuals who wish to volunteer must complete the adult volunteer process for VCU Medical Center.
-Please follow this link to begin, and for more information please contact the Volunteer Office at (804) 828-0922.
+Apply here to become a VCU Health volunteer which will redirect you to the VCU Health Volunteer Services Application.
+For more information please contact the Volunteer Office at (804) 828-0922.

 Upon completion of the dog and human requirements for Dogs On Call, at least two shadowings will take place with a senior DOC team at VCU Medical Center: at least one without your dog (handler only), and at least one with your dog (full team).
+Of note, you cannot bring your dog onto VCU Health premises until the second shadowing phase.
 These shadowings are an opportunity to familiarize you with the policies, procedures, and experience of navigating the VCU Medical Center.
 We want you and your dog to feel comfortable in our environment.
-Please contact Volunteer Specialist, Rebecca Holloway, at Rebecca.Holloway@vcuhealth.org to schedule these shadowings after you have completed the VCU Medical Center volunteer requirements.

-If you have questions about the policies and procedures for becoming a Dogs On Call team please contact Volunteer Specialist, Rebecca Holloway, at Rebecca.Holloway@vcuhealth.org.
+If you have questions about the policies and procedures for becoming a Dogs On Call team please contact Volunteer Coordinator, Eva Cross, at firstname.lastname@example.org.

-Dogs On Call teams are valued members of an elite group of volunteers at the VCU Medical Center, and your efforts to complete this process are greatly appreciated.
+Dogs On Call teams are valued members of an elite group of volunteers at VCU Health and your time and efforts to complete this process are greatly appreciated.